soundanalogous/Breakout/README.md

 Contributions are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

-To contribute, fork Breakout and create a feature branch off the `dev` branch.
+To contribute, fork Breakout and create a feature branch branch.
-Submit pull requests against the `dev` branch for bug fixes and small changes.
+Submit pull requests for bug fixes and small changes.
 For any larger changes, please first start a discussion by opening a new issue.

 See [Breakout/build/README.md](https://github.com/soundanalogous/Breakout/blob/master/build/README.md) for instructions on building Breakout.